wavefrontHQ/docs/pages/doc/alerts_manage.md

 Wavefront sends alert notifications when the alert changes state.
 * An alert with a query that follows the pattern `<expression> <comparisonOperator> <constant>` sends a notification with the specified severity to all specified targets.
 This page calls this type of query **boolean query**.
-* A **multi-threshold alert** allows you to specify multiple severities and a different target for each severity.
-Each target is notified if the condition is met when the alert changes state.
-Lower severity targets receive notifications for all higher severities.
+* A **multi-threshold alert** supports multiple severities and a different target for each severity.
+When the alert changes state, targets for conditions that meet the severity threshold are notified.
+Lower severity targets always receive notifications for all higher severities.

 For example, an alert [fires](alerts_states_lifecycle.html#when-do-alerts-fire) when a metric stays at a value that indicates a problem for the specified amount of time.
 But you might also want to be notified when the alert is resolved or when the alert is snoozed.
 The alert target gives fine-grained control over which state changes trigger a notification.